PULSE Festival 2020

 PULSE FESTIVAL: UPDATE

-Due to the ongoing situation with coronavirus and the current government advice, we have taken the necessary decision to postpone all planned activity.
+Due to the ongoing situation with coronavirus and the current government advice, we have taken the necessary decision to cancel activity for 2020.
 We’re sorry for the disappointment and inconvenience that this may cause, but this unprecedented situation has forced us to prioritise the health and safety of our performers, audiences, and staff.

 As theatre makers we’re good at imagining possibilities, and that can lead us to a lot of anxiety in a situation like this – so with that in mind, we want to offer you the space to continue to explore your creative projects, share your thoughts, and talk to someone who understands the challenges your are facing.
 If you’d like a chat over the phone contact the festival team to book a call and we’ll come back to you as soon as we’re able.